AscendantDesign/Scaffold/README.md

 ========

 **Initial Vision Document**
-By Daniel Patterson, June 24, 2020
+Last updated by Daniel Patterson, November 3, 2020

 The purpose of this document is to provide the initial statement for the project along with the needs of the user community that can lead to the